shi-rudo/awesome-stock-trading/README.md

 - [The Craft of Investing](https://www.goodreads.com/book/show/128947547-the-craft-of-investing-by-john-train) - John Train, 1994 </br>
 The Craft of Investing is a book by John Train, an investment wizard who has decades of experience in stock market investing and investment counseling.
 In the book, Train outlines his key strategies and principles that have brought him success, addressing everything from the psychology of the market to practical portfolio management tips.
 The book covers topics such as growth investing, value investing, emerging markets, market timing, mutual funds, and alternatives.

+- [The Little Book of Trading](https://www.goodreads.com/book/show/16235023-the-little-book-of-trading) - Michael W. Covel, 2011 </br>
+  Michael W. Covel's book offers insights into the rules and philosophies used by successful traders to beat the market, regardless of the financial climate.
+Savvy traders know how to make money in both good and bad times, leveraging their understanding of the market's fluctuations.
+Drawing from the author's own trading experience and wisdom shared by legendary traders, the book provides sound and practical advice in a straightforward and easy-to-understand manner¹.
+It equips readers with valuable knowledge to navigate the markets effectively, whether they are beginners or experienced traders.

 - [The Little Book that Still Beats the Market](https://www.goodreads.com/book/show/8247775-the-little-book-that-still-beats-the-market) - Joel Greenblatt, 2007 </br>
 The Little Book That Still Beats the Market is a book by Joel Greenblatt, published in 2007.
 In the book, Greenblatt explains how investors can outperform the popular market averages by simply and systematically applying a formula that seeks out good businesses when they are available at bargain prices.
 The book is kept simple and is aimed at beginners.